 I spent a night in a hotel close to the airport in Malaga and spent an afternoon by the sea before heading over to my youth hostel in Seville.

-A youth hostel can be the best place to stay as a solo traveller, not only for the budget friendly price, but also because they are a great way to meet fellow solo travellers and make friends during your trip.
+A youth hostel can be a good place to stay as a solo traveller, not only for the budget friendly price, but also because they are a great way to meet fellow solo travellers.
 I picked ‘Hostel One Catedral’ because it had great reviews and they provided a range of tours, activities and free meals throughout the day for their guests.
 Not many people say no to free food so this naturally brought most of the guests together.

 Overall my first solo trip was truly wonderful.
 It wasn’t without its hiccups.
 I did get lost and I did have to try asking for directions in Spanish but I got through it.
 I had a great time and felt so accomplished having set out on this adventure on my own.
 Seville was also a stunning destination with plenty to see and do, from exploring the beautiful Plaza de España, to historical Royal Alcazar or watching a Flamenco show where it first originated.